kehvinbehvin/treasures/README.md

 2. Changed the return value for user_profiles, now, the friends id's are populated with the friend's username
 3. Added new API endpoint for treasures --> treasures/participated-> returns all the treasures that the user participated in.
-4. Added Likes to Tweets and also added new endpoint for liking tweets.
+4. Added Likes to Tweets and also added new endpoint for liking tweets. -> likes for tweets are now username and id

 ## Add in JWT